vuejs/vuex/docs/en/plugins.md

   // called when the store is initialized store.subscribe((mutation, state) => {
     // called after every mutation.
-    // The mutation comes in the format of { type, payload } for normal
+    // The mutation comes in the format of { type, payload }.
-    // dispatches, and will be the original mutation object for object-style
-    // dispatches.
   })
 }
 ```